LLM Compression by Block Removal with Constrained Binary Optimization: Introduction

-In summary, our main contributions are: \begin{itemize} \item We formulate transformer block pruning as a CBO by explicitly modeling second-order interactions between blocks, with tractable computational cost for models of practical depth. \item We demonstrate that this formulation outperforms state-of-the-art block-removal techniques on Llama-3.1-8B-Instruct and Qwen3-14B across several benchmarks at high compression rates. \item We show that near-optimal, low-energy solutions provide high-quality pruning configurations, eliminating the need for an exact CBO solution in larger models or aggressive compression regimes. \item We demonstrate that our approach generalizes to heterogeneous mixture-of-experts architectures, yielding strong performance for NVIDIA-Nemotron-3-Nano-30B-A3B-FP8 without retraining. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We formulate transformer block pruning as a CBO problem by explicitly modelling second-order interactions between blocks, with tractable computational cost for models of practical depth. \item We show that the energy of the CBO problem is a strong proxy of the quality of the block-pruned model, in the sense that it correlates well with benchmark scores. \item We demonstrate that this formulation outperforms state-of-the-art block-removal techniques across several benchmarks and achieves significantly higher scores for deep compression of the Llama-3.3-70B-Instruct model. \item We show that approximate solvers also deliver high-quality candidate solutions, eliminating the need for an exact CBO solver for large models. \item We demonstrate that our approach generalizes to heterogeneous MoE architectures, yielding strong performance for NVIDIA-Nemotron-3-Nano-30B-A3B-FP8 and outperforming SOTA without retraining. \end{itemize}

-The remainder of the paper is organized as follows.
-In Sec.~\ref{sec:relwork}, we review related work.
-In Sec.~\ref{sec:meth}, we introduce our method.
-We present our results in Sec.~\ref{sec:results} and conclude in Sec.~\ref{sec:concl}.